 If you choose “no limit” or specified a “maximum” value greater than one, you’ll also be presented with the option to control the frequency of Message delivery.

-Controlling how often a Message is sent
+Controlling How Often a Message is Sent

 If a Message is configured to send more than once, you can also specify the minimum amount of time that must pass before the user can re-qualify for the Message.
 To do so, make sure you’ve selected a recurring Message type and chosen “no limit” or a “maximum” greater than one in the “Messages sent” section.
 You can then specify a frequency between 1 and 90 days apart.
+Note that 1 day apart means a 24 hour period of time, not calendar day.

-Incorporating recurring Messages in a Campaign
+Incorporating Recurring Messages in a Campaign

 You can incorporate a recurring Message into a Campaign by creating it within the Campaign, or by moving a recurring Message to your Campaign from the Messages tab using the button pictured below: